|

 their presence to an administrative authority within a certain period.

-It is advisable to ask whether this is necessary when applying for
+It is advisable to ask whether this is necessary when applying for the

-the visa and when presenting yourself at the border.
+visa and when presenting yourself at the border.

 9. Does the visa confer the right to work?

-The "C" Schengen visa is a short-stay visa,
+The "C" Schengen visa is a short-stay visa, valid

-valid for the period specified when applying for the visa.
+for the period specified when applying for the visa.

-If you wish to carry out an economic activity during your short stay, you
+If you wish to carry out an economic activity during your short stay, you will

 Important: It is not permitted to carry out an economic